Closing a Synagogue

 - Stained Glass: Removal to the London Stained Glass Repository or equivalent outside the capital to prevent vandalism, which often affects unused ecclesiastical buildings.
 N.B.
 Stained glass may NOT be removed from Listed buildings without LBC (see note above on "Listed Synagogues").

 - Archives and old photographs: Place in a public repository, where they may be stored in safe and secure conditions, professionally catalogued and made available for inspection by bona fide researchers on written application.
 Judaica collections of national importance are held at the London Metropolitan Archives (London material only) and at Anglo-Jewish Archives at the Hartley Library, University of Southampton.
 Local city and County Record Offices are usually keen to acquire material relating to minority communities in their area.
 Deposit on a loan basis and guaranteed access for the depositing body can generally be arranged.
-The Jewish Museum London, the Manchester Jewish Museum and the Scottish Jewish Archives Centre in Glasgow collect material, photographs and all kinds of memorabilia and artifacts other than documents.
+The Jewish Museum London, the Manchester Jewish Museum and the Scottish Jewish Archives Centre in Glasgow collect material, photographs and all kinds of memorabilia and artefacts other than documents.

 - Marriage Registers of defunct congregations MUST be handed over to the Board of Deputies in London for return to the Registrar General's Office and must at all times be kept in a damp-proof and fireproof safe.
 These are statutory requirements.